Akhathuto/Edgtec-Trends/README.md

             <li><strong>Video Editor:</strong> Upload a video clip and tell the AI how to alter it.</li>
         </ul>
     </li>
     <li><strong>AI Avatar Creator (Pro):</strong> Design a unique AI persona from scratch or a photo.
-Customize its appearance and personality, then interact with it via a live voice conversation or text chat.</li>
+Customize its appearance and personality, then interact with it via a text-based chat.</li>
     <li><strong>Audience Engagement Tools:</strong>
         <ul>
             <li><strong>Comment Responder:</strong> Generate the perfect, on-brand replies to your audience's comments in seconds, with customizable tones.</li>